gfiorav/carto_loves_mac/README.md

 make install
 ```

-That's it, all dependencies neede for building the `cartodb` extensions are here.
+That's it, all dependencies needed for building the `cartodb` extensions are here.
 Now we can:

 ```
 psql -U postgres